aesda/aesda/README.md

 ## 🚀 About Me

 I'm Sangita Rai, a coder and explorer based in Sydney.
-Outside the terminal, I love singing and ☕ sipping on a cup of coffee.
+Outside the terminal, I love singing and having coffee.

 ## 🌟 Projects